noahkuhn/creambot/README.md

 # C.R.E.A.M.
 Bot
-This is a collection of scripts to do fun things with Blockchain
+This is a collection of scripts to do fun things with Python on various blockchains.

 Ideally you would install a virtual environment manager.
 I use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), specifically Miniconda.
 Once you have that installed, you can create a new environment like so: